B U L L Y I N G B Y S T A N D E R S U N I T E

 #2 they don’t want to be see as a snitch

 That’s why we started Bullying Bystanders Unite (BBU) in 2011 with the Michigan Indiana Police Department to help youth “SAFELY” come to the aid of someone being bullied.
 BBU was created in honor of a young boy who was brutally bullied while 20 students watched and did nothing.
-After the tragic school shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we voted to stand with the youth working to stop gun violence, by changing BBU to #NeverAgainAllowBullying.
-Let’s all do our part to stop the insanity of bullying and gun violence AND SAVE LIVES by following these guidelines to help those being bullied!
+After the tragic school shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we voted to stand with the youth working to stop gun violence, by creating the hashtag #NeverAgainAllowBullying.
+Let’s all do our part to stop the insanity of bullying, gun violence AND SAVE LIVES by following these guidelines to help those being bullied!

 News Tip: If you see bullying you can report it anonymously by calling the ‘tip line’ at your local police department